MomsFriendlyDevCo/Momsronomicon/README.md

 * Have you ever named a function starting with "my", or your own name?
 * Do you think VCS commit messages are optional?
 * Have you ever written try/catch with an empty catch block?
-* Have you ever written a CMS entirely with PL/SQL
+* Have you ever written a CMS entirely with PL/SQL?
+* Have you obtained a Microsoft Certification and if so did you pay for it yourself?

 Other useful questions can be found at https://github.com/ChiperSoft/InterviewThis/blob/master/InterviewThis.md